Update 12th October 2020

 On the 29th July, 2020, I was walking with my wife along a bridle path between Kettlewell and Starbotton, in the Yorkshire Dales.
 We had our little dog with us.

-We came across a bull.
-He had a cow and one calf with him.
+We came across a couple of cattle, and one calf was with them.
+At first we thought one of the cattle was a bull.
 I picked up our little dog, as she is just small, and we tried to give them as much distance as possible.
 But we were in the confinements of a walled bridle path (see photo above).

 We were both taken to hospital by ambulance and treated in A&E.